 Day 4 – We travel to the saucer-shaped mountain of Mullach Mor and the turloughs of the eastern Burren.
 A wonderful landscape full of botanical and other interest.
 On our way back we will stop at the ruins of the ancient cathedral and Celtic crosses at Kilfenora and have a brief stop to see some ‘bog plants’ such as sundews and marsh cinquefoil.

 Day 5 – We visit the Cliffs of Moher, the second tallest sea cliffs in Europe, famous for spectacular views, clifftop flowers and the wonderful experience of seeing thousands of nesting seabirds.
 After lunch we visit a stone fort at Caherconnell and the enigmatic Poulnabrone Portal Tomb, in an area also good for plants.

-Day 6 – A free day with an optional boat trip to the Aran Islands, where a leisurely walk takes you around ancient, walled fields to discover the local history and way of life.
-A local walk, a trip to the coast, or a day in Galway or Ennis (both easily accessible by local bus) are also possible or just enjoy the ambiance of this lovely part of western Ireland.
+A local walk around Lisdoonvarna, a bus trip around the coast, or a day in Galway or Ennis (both easily accessible by local bus) are also possible or just enjoy the ambiance of this lovely part of western Ireland.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.

 We will be staying at Caherleigh Guest House in Lisdoonvarna.
 Our host makes us very welcome and cups of tea are plentiful.
 Each of the 13 pleasant rooms has an en suite bathroom (shower, some baths).